The White Paper

 The pilot showed that the orientation is necessary because switching from ten to twelve years of one type of education to a completely new style of education required some adjusting.
 Orientation consisted of various activities, challenges and small projects designed with three goals in mind: beginning to develop the group dynamics, exploring the nature of education and the purpose of The Accounting Independent Project, and beginning to practice and form the fundamental skills that would be valuable in the program (such as inquiry, exploration, creativity).
 In addition, the week served as a time for students to decide on the focus of their Individual Endeavors.

 The specific activities or exercises could and should be different for different programs, but the key goals behind those exercises should stay the same.
 The following game will serve as an example.
-One person had to find out a fact about another person (tax return Sydney) without letting the other person know what piece of information they were trying to get at.
+One person had to find out a fact about another person (Tax Return) without letting the other person know what piece of information they were trying to get at.
 In other words, the goal of the person being asked was to figure out what the question-asker was trying to learn, and the goal of the question-asker was to ask questions that would lead to the answer he sought, without revealing his actual question.
 When the game was finished, the group talked about the art of asking a question, and discussed the way questions are handled in the traditional schooling system versus what role they would play in The Accounting Independent Project.
 The exercise started to develop group dynamics by engaging the students with each other in a fun and competitive way; it allowed students to talk about their previous educational experience and the purpose of The Accounting Independent Project; and it allowed students to practice one of the skills (inquiry) that would be honed and developed during the program

 Weeks 2-9, Morning Work: The Sciences